 No, OLC does not provide laptops for presenters.
 Each room is equipped with an LCD projector, a wired Internet connection to the podium, laptop audio output capability, a podium and a screen.
 Computers are not provided.
-Each presenter must bring his own laptop.
-LCD projectors are installed with a universal VGA cable or HDMI cable to accommodate both PC and Macintosh systems.
+Each presenter must bring their own laptop.
+LCD projectors are installed with an HDMI cable to accommodate both PC and Macintosh systems.
 Make certain that your computer is properly configured and all the necessary plug-ins have been pre-loaded prior to your presentation.
-If you are using a non-PC device to present, be sure to bring the appropriate adapters.
-If you are presenting using an Apple Macintosh computer, PLEASE remember to bring your video adapter if you plan to connect using VGA – specifically, the adapter that converts your computer’s video output to VGA.
-A VGA connector looks like the standard 15-pin monitor connector.
 In addition, because of the idiosyncrasies of internet traffic, you should consider loading Web pages onto a flash drive rather than trying to call them up live.
 If you have technical questions or other A/V needs not mentioned above, please contact firstname.lastname@example.org.

-Yes, OLC has contracted for a special room rate at the Gaylord Rockies Resort and Convention Center, where the conference will be held.
-Attendees of the conference must book their hotel room through the conference website travel page no later than Monday, March 11, 2019 in order to receive discounted rates starting at $229+* per night plus taxes and fees.
+Yes, OLC has contracted for a special room rate at the Sheraton Grand Chicago, where the conference will be held.
+Attendees of the conference must book their hotel room through the conference website travel page no later than Monday, March 9, 2020 in order to receive discounted rates starting at $249+* per night plus taxes and fees.
 The special conference rate also applies for three days prior to and three days after the conclusion of the conference.
 You will be able to make your hotel reservations using the reservations link on the travel page.

 Certain sessions have been designated for live streaming from the conference for virtual attendee viewing.
 Please review the live streaming schedule to determine if your session has been designated for streaming.
 If so, at least one presenter from each streamed session must complete the presenter release form.
 Please note that the photo uploaded to your user profile will be used for the streamed session catalog.
 Beyond the release form, minimal additional preparation is required for live streamed presenters.